 The hormonal surge during pregnancy can give you repeated rounds of a headache throughout your pregnancy.
 You are likely to experience dehydration, caffeine withdrawal syndrome, hunger, sleeplessness or may feel stressed.
 In such cases, a warm or cold compress is a proven and effective way for treating headache or sleeplessness.
 However make sure to consult your healthcare provider before taking any medication like acetaminophen, aspirin or ibuprofen, as they may possess risks to your pregnancy.

 At 9 weeks pregnant, your baby resembles the size of a cherry and measures around 0.9 inches in length and weighs around 0.07 ounces.
 (7)

 At 9 weeks of pregnancy, you have more reasons to celebrate as your baby has made big accomplishments.

 - Your baby is no more an embryo now.
-The embryo has now developed into fetus.
+The embryo has now developed into a fetus.

 - Your baby will soon start developing major organs.

 - At 9 weeks of pregnancy, your belly may feel firmer when touched.

 - It’s actually the uterus which has expanded and doubled its size to accommodate developing fetus well.

 - Though your belly may not be showing much when you are 9 weeks pregnant but many expecting mothers find it difficult to button their jeans at 9 weeks of pregnancy.

 Weight gain at 9 weeks pregnancy is absolutely normal.
 You are expected to gain a total weight of 25 to 30 pounds throughout your pregnancy.
 A medical practitioner recommends you to put on more weight during pregnancy depending on your body mass index.